ionify/about/ions/ion.md

 - {any:"data kind"}  // 3rd ion
 ```

-JavaScript's **hip-hop** operator overloading is a simple & reliable pattern for enabling
+javascript's **hip-hop** operator overloading is a simple & reliable pattern for enabling
-**ion** observation & notification.
-As shown, it can be implemented manually or via
+**ion** observation & notification. as shown, it can be implemented manually, or via
 [**ionify**: invoked object notation implemented for you](http://api.ionify.net/),
 a flexible, unobtrusive & novel
 [api](https://en.wikipedia.org/wiki/Application_programming_interface)